Updated: Dec 15, 2022

 You have to get a notice of the right to sue to file a federal workplace discrimination lawsuit.
 The employee usually has 90 days to file a lawsuit in federal court after the EEOC issues a notice of right to sue.

-As soon as you can, get a referral to a pre-screened employment lawyer and ensure that you have enough time to submit your claim and take your case to court.
+As soon as possible, get a referral to a pre-screened Los Angeles Employment Lawyer and ensure that you have enough time to submit your claim and take your case to court.

 8. What are my expenses in a California job discrimination lawsuit?

 The benefits available in an employment discrimination case will depend on various variables, including the degree of discrimination, whether you have been subjected to abuse and the type of harm to the worker or job applicant.
 This can include penalties for money, punitive damages, and equal remedies.

 Employment discrimination-based cash benefits can include damages from:

 Reduced pay after a demotion

 A lawsuit for job discrimination may also request equal remedies.
 Equitable remedies can force certain acts to be taken by an employer.
 For example, if, for a discriminatory reason, an applicant has not been hired, the court may order the employer to hire the employee.
 The court can also require the employer to provide the worker with appropriate accommodation.

 Applicants or workers who have endured workplace discrimination or abuse may also request damages for the expense of attorney's fees and court expenses in most employment discrimination cases.